hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/chat_gpt/scenarios/header.md

 *   Improved variable names to be more descriptive (`project_root` instead of `__root__`).
 *   Added more informative docstrings and comments, avoiding vague terms.
 *   Corrected the comment about `__root__`.
-*   Added a more complete example to demonstrate usage in the module documentation.
+*   Added a more complete example to demonStarte usage in the module documentation.

 # Optimized Code